 For driveways that may be signalized, driveway length should be determined by a traffic study of expected future traffic and queues.
 An important measurement in determining the driveway length is the outbound queue.

-The estimates in Exhibit 36 can be used for unsignalized driveways or for a first estimate of driveway length.
+For unsignalized driveways, or for a first estimate of driveway length, you can use the estimates in Exhibit 36.

 Determining the Best Driveway Length